-"It feels absolutely terrifying, but there are still some amazing people in adult services" (EC, aged 20, transitioned in 2020) "Even though it may feel like the support levels have dropped, there are still so many ways to access support, for example: utilising crisis lines, your GP, and mental health charities" (LO, aged 19, transitioned in 2022)
+"It feels absolutely terrifying, but there are still some amazing people in adult services" (EC, aged 20, transitioned in 2020)

 "Transition is a lot less scary than expected, the adult mental health workers are generally understanding of the fact that you are 17 or 18" (ZI, aged 17, transitioned in 2022) My thoughts on transition Use this page to write down anything about transition that worries you and any questions you want to ask.
-I understand why I am transitioning to adult mental health services Lunderstand my information from CAMHS will be transferred to adult services What could be different in adult services?
+I understand why I am transitioning to adult mental health service e s I understand my information from CAMHS will be transferred to adult services What could be different in adult services?